Guide to the Sacvan Bercovitch papers, 1940-2011

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

 Research notes, manuscripts on paper and floppy diskettes, and some correspondence relating to the serial Cambridge History of American Literature, of which Bercovitch is general editor.
-Research notes chiefly relate to Bercovitch's work on colonial American literature and religion, particularly on the Puritans in New England.
+Research notes chiefly relate to Bercovitch's work on colonial American literature and religion, particularly on the Puritans in New England, and American humor.
 Also includes drafts with corrections of A Cultural Model of Literary Studies, and Literary Context, both by Bercovitch.
 Another set of files consists of writings by others, curriculum vitae, and more correspondence pertaining to the Cambridge serial.
 Some correspondence and articles date from the 1940s and 1950s and were written by Bryna Bercovitch in Yiddish; English translations included.
 Some later correspondence is comprised of email printed out.
 There is also material documenting his work as an English professor at Harvard, such as student correspondence and papers, and material regarding Yiddish literature.

 Addition (01-091) (1700 items, dated 1995-2001) contains primarily e-mail correspondence with colleagues and students.
 Also includes teaching materials, a 1996 lecture on John Winthrop, and translations of writings (1943-1950) in Yiddish by Bryna Bercovitch.